LukeShortCloud/rootpages/src/security.rst

 User, Group, and Other
 ~~~~~~~~~~~~~~~~~~~~~~

-Normal Linux flie permissions are grouped into three categories: owner,
+Normal Linux file permissions are grouped into three categories: owner,
 group, and other users access.
 Permissions can be defined for what the
 user, group, or anyone else can do to the file.
 This can be defined with
 letters or numbers.